whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 Build spiritual strength together, with each person bringing out the best in everyone else.
 When you help each other and the Earth, living with high standards for yourself and each other, you will become more than a group of friends.
 You will become a healthy community, choosing your own beautiful way of life together despite the laws and pressures of your unhealthy nation.

 This is the difference between a friend group or collection of neighbors and a healthy community.
 Friends and neighbors may enjoy each other's company, but they may not have the same values and usually don't have their own high standards of behavior for each other.
-In healthy communities, whether people are neighbors or they're more spread out, people do share many of the same values and, most importantly, they hold themselves and each other to high standards.
+In healthy communities, whether people live nearby or they're more spread out, people do share many of the same values and, most importantly, they hold themselves and each other to high standards.

 Most people struggle to hold each other to high standards for a variety of reasons.
 Some people demand obedience and impose their personal will, just as obedience was expected of them in childhood.
 Others reject shared standards that are clearly defined and firmly upheld, thinking that any imposition on an individual is an authoritarian restriction of autonomy, and after all who are they to say what's right and wrong?
 Unfortunately, these are just different attitudes that both lead to poor boundaries and low standards, leading to different kinds of hurtful behavior that will undermine any community.**

 Holding yourself and others to a high standard and expecting others to do the same isn't about one person imposing on another.
+When everyone agrees on their rules or standards of good behavior, no one imposes anything on anyone else.
+A misbehaving person is merely reminded of their commitment to the high standards, and asked to live up to them.**

-Also, taking a stand when someone misbehaves is often not "nice" or comfortable.
-You must cultivate bravery so you can be comfortable in the midst of discomfort.
+Taking a stand when someone misbehaves is often not "nice" or comfortable.
+You must cultivate bravery so you can uphold your community's standards even when it's uncomfortable.
 With bravery, you can show a misbehaving person the mistake they're making, invite them to show up better, and hold a clear, healthy boundary if they choose not to change.**

+High standards are not optional.
+You will not have a healthy community of deep trust unless you have high standards for all these beautiful qualities.
+Countless people have tried to form intentional communities and found them dissatisfying, and often they transform into mere groups of neighbors as trust diminishes over time.
+Why?**

+Healthy communities are based on trust, and there are many ways people want to trust each other -- trust that others will tell the truth, keep their promises, or take a stand if someone is disrespected (integrity).
+Trust that others will do the right thing even if it's scary or uncomfortable (bravery).
+Trust that others will share and take care of each other even in hard times (generosity).
+Trust that people will protect each other in dangerous moments (bravery and selfless violence).**

+If you don't hold each other to high standards in all these areas, you will not have deep trust, and your community will become a collection of neighbors.
+To keep a community healthy, you must confront inappropriate behavior, either supporting someone in their personal growth or asking them to leave if they refuse to grow.**

+Recognize what differences you can tolerate and which you cannot.
+Differences in things like clothing, language, skin color, and sexuality can all be tolerated or even celebrated in a healthy community.
+What cannot be tolerated are the hurtful qualities described here, including low integrity, cowardice, and selfishness.**

+For example, it doesn't _need_ to matter if one woman likes to fully cover herself as part of her religious faith, and another woman likes to work in her garden topless.
+With the right attitudes, they could respectfully get along, and the community could accommodate both.
+But if one woman lies or breaks promises, and does not respond well when confronted about it, the community of deep trust is at risk.**

+Many people who want community focus on minimizing conflict, even if it means telling "little" lies themselves or pretending to ignore when someone breaks a promise.
+In effect, this just means tolerating inappropriate behavior, and distrust becomes normal.

+Recall the Haudenosaunee writers' words: "if absolute justice was established in the world, peace would naturally follow."[xxx-basic call to consciousness|p38] _Peace in a community doesn't come because people avoid conflict.
+Peace comes when everyone stands for what's right,_ respectfully confronting inappropriate behavior as needed to hold each other to high standards.
+When you do this, peace will naturally follow.**

+Do not rely on artificial intelligence chatbots (AI) to make your decisions or give you "advice."
+Every AI transcript is recorded and available to any corporation or agency that wants it.
+Chatbots are very manipulative, often saying what they "think" the user wants to hear, not what would aid their spiritual growth.
+There is no substitute for you developing the spiritual strength to stand for what's right as needed.
+Consult with trusted friends when you need support.
+If you don't have trusted friends yet, go find them.
+They will be glad to meet you.**

 As a healthy community of people with high expectations, your group's standards of appropriate behavior will become the laws you live by -- laws based not on dominance, exploitation and selfishness but on justice, respect, generosity, dignity, kindness, and bravery.

 The Haudenosaunee writers described how their "society was founded on concepts of moral justice, not statute law."[xxx-basic call to consciousness|p38] Such a society can only exist when everyone has that spiritual strength to stand for what's right.
 And building new healthy communities where people joyfully cultivate that spiritual strength together is part of the path to building new healthy nations.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #31<br/>Serve the Earth Together</div>
 <div class="rev-act-body">People can have unity when they all deeply care about the same things.
 This is part of the magic of the Haudenosaunee's Thanksgiving Address (Chapter 11) -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
-Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way with others to give back to the nonhumans who give us humans so much.</div></div>
+Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way to work with others to give back to the nonhumans who give us humans so much.</div></div>

 ### Build a Nation One Community at a Time, and Build a Community One Person at a Time